eshe-huli/spreadsheet/python/README.md

 Run in a python 3.7 virtualenv.

-To open a new spreadsheet, run `python -m ss`.
+To open a new spreadsheet, run `python -m ss` from this directory.

-To open a CSV (useful as a shortcut for testing), run `python -m ss test.csv`.
-Note that you must have implemented the `set` function in order for this to work.
-Check out the CSVs in the `examples/` directory for some possibly useful test files.
+To open a CSV file (useful as a shortcut for testing), run `python -m ss ../examples/1-basic.csv`.
+Note that you must have implemented the `set` and `get_raw` functions in order for this to do anything useful.
+Check out the other CSVs in the `../examples/` directory for some possibly useful test files.

 ## Extension